dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 7. `Leaderboard` (after every fight result updates, the leaderboard updates)
 8. `Restock on Resources` (buying health)

-**Get Catalog of Animals - GET Method** `/catalog/`
+**Get Catalog of Animals - GET Method** `/catalog`
 Description: Gets a catalog of all the animals available for purchase.
-Only one user can have an animal at a time - when they get the animal, it is removed from catalog.
+One user can have an animal at a time - when they get the animal, it is removed from catalog by their availability = FALSE.
 Response:
 ```
 {
 	“id”: “integer”
 	“name”: “string”
-	“stats”: “integer” /* between 1 and 100 */
+	“attack”: “integer” /* between 1 and 100 */
+	"defense": "integer" /* between 1 and 100 */
 	“price”: “integer”
 }
 ```